Optimizing Your Site For Mobile Search

-How to optimize content for mobile?
+How do I optimize for mobile?

 - Any buttons on the screen should be easy for mobile customers to use.